 These days, as soon as something goes wrong in people’s lives, their go-to, dumbass thing to do, is going to college.
 It’s easier to get an education than it is to gain experience.
 Problem is, the world doesn’t give two sh*ts about your education.
-Corporations may hire based on a degree, but ultimately, they pay based on experience and execution.
+Corporations may hire based on a degree, but ultimately, they pay based on experience

 For the most part, a college education is a complete waste of time.